rohwalia/MyoBack/RL_Example/README.md

-# Project Title: Reinforcement Learning Training
+# Reinforcement Learning Training for MyoBack

 ## Overview
-This project includes scripts for training a reinforcement learning agent using a specified environment and baseline models.
-Use the instructions below to set up and run the training scripts on your local machine.
+This fold includes a sample training script and baseline for you to test the myoBack developed by the team.
+Use the instructions below to set up and run the training scripts or load the baseline on your own machine.

 ## Prerequisites
 Before you start, make sure you have the following installed: